vanitoz/nyc_mhtn_ds_Project_3/README.md

 comply with a blight violation.
 This is the task, understanding the factors that play into that, be they categorical or numerical.

-## Repository Structure

-    ├── README.md                    # The top-level README for reviewers of this project", ├── data                         # Synergized Data obtained from University of Michigan and Detroit Open Data Portal", ├── modules                      # py files with functions for ingeniring and modeling", ├── images                       # Both sourced externally and generated from Code",
-    ├── modeling.ipynb               # Notebook that gpes pver out modling process",
-    └── features_ingeniring.ipynb    # Notebook Used for feature engineering before Modeling",

 ## Approach

 General Approach for this problem was based on Cross Industry Standard Process for Data Mining (CRISP-DM)